ArtourKowalski/SQLForDataScience/README.md

 # SQLForDataScience course on Coursera

-#### Place for storing any materials related to SQL for Data Science course
+#### Place for storing any materials/code related to SQL for Data Science course.